dfttoolkit package¶

 np.array

-- get_atomic_numbers_of_atoms() ndarray[Any, dtype[float64]] [source]¶
+- get_atomic_numbers_of_atoms() ndarray[tuple[int, ...], dtype[float64]] [source]¶

-Get the atomic numbers of all atoms in the geometry file
+Get the atomic numbers of all atoms in the geometry file.

-- get_atoms_by_indices(atom_indices: ndarray[Any, dtype[int64]]) Geometry [source]¶
+- get_atoms_by_indices(atom_indices: ndarray[tuple[int, ...], dtype[int64]]) Geometry [source]¶

 Return a geometry instance with the atoms listed in atom_indices